mannkendall/mannkendall.github.io/source/about.rst

 References:

+M. Collaud Coen, E. Andrews, G. Romanens, G. Martucci and L. Vuilleumier, Effects of the prewhitening method, the time granularity and the time segmentation on the Mann-Kendall trend detection and the associated Sen’s slope, Atm.
+Meas.
+Techn.
+Discuss., https://doi.org/10.5194/amt-2020-178 , submitted, 2020.

 Gilbert, R. O.: Statistical Methods for Environmental Pollution Monitoring, Van Nostrand Reinhold Company, New York, 1987.

 Hirsch, R. M., Slack, J. R., and Smith, R. A. : Techniques of trend analysis for monthly water quality data, Water Resour.
 Res., 18,107–121, 1982.

 Kulkarni, A., and von Storch, H.: Monte Carlo Experiments on the Effect of Serial Correlation on the Mann- Kendall Test of Trend Monte Carlo experiments on the effect, Meteorologische Zeitschrift, 82–85, 1995.

 Sirois, A.: A brief and biased overview of time-series analysis of how to find that evasive trend, WMO/EMEP Workshop on Advanced Statistical Methods and Their Application to Air Quality Data Sets, Annex E., Global Atmosphere Watch No. 133, TD- No. 956, World Meteorological Organization, Geneva, Switzerland, 1998.

 Wang, W., Chen, Y., Becker, S., and Liu, B.: Linear trend detection in serially dependent hydrometeorological data based on a variance correction Spearman rho method, Water, 7(12), 7045–7065. https://doi.org/10.3390/w7126673, 2015.

 Wang, X. L. and Swail, V. R: Changes of extreme wave heights in Northern Hemisphere oceans and related atmospheric circulation regimes, J. Climate, 14, 2204–2221, https://doi.org/10.1175/1520-0442(2001)014, 2001.

 Yue, S., Pilon, P., Phinney, B., and Cavadias, G.: The influence of autocorrelation on the ability to detect trend in hydrological series, Hydrol.
 Process., 16(9), 1807–1829. https://doi.org/10.1002/hyp.1095, 2002.